eli0009/iceshell/README.md

 # Real-CUGAN - Iceshell

-A GUI for [Real-CUGAN ncnn Vulkan](https://github.com/nihui/realcugan-ncnn-vulkan), a command-line AI anime image upscale program.
+Real-CUGAN - Iceshell is a GUI program that upscales and denoises anime-style images.
 Iceshell is available on Linux and Windows.

 ![Preview](preview.png)

+This program can make your images better and sharper!

 Original image vs ImageMagick upscale vs Real-CUGAN upscale:
 ![comparison](comparison.png)

-A GPU is required to run this program!
+A GPU is required to run this program.

 ## Installation